 Jackson Sundown is also featured in a terrific documentary called “American Cowboys.”
 This is a detailed look at the frustration of competitive riding for contestants of color.
 It was playing at the Tamastslikt Cultural Center just outside Pendleton, which is a fantastic place to learn about the history of the tribes of the Columbia Basin.
 It may or may not be part of their permanent installation, but this documentary includes footage of Sundown riding.
 Sadly, photographs of him riding rare; this may be the only one.

-It is sad that a man who possessed such incredible skills in horsemanship isn’t memorialized while sitting a horse.
-But there are plenty images of Jackson Sundown that show just how much he understood the role of wardrobe in a great performance.
+It is sad that a man who possessed such incredible skills in horsemanship isn’t shown during more of his competitive rides.
+But there are plenty of images of Jackson Sundown showing his deep understanding of a wardrobe’s role in a great performance.
 Chaps, hat, and that aloof expression.
 Jackson Sundown had it all, a fact well-illustrated by this logo for the National Cowboy & Western Heritage Museum.
 Yes, that is Jackson Sundown.

 So today, in honor of the Pendleton Round-Up, please enjoy these images of Jackson Sundown; Nez Perce warrior, compatriot of Sitting Bull, bronc rider, horse breeder, main character, documentary subject, fashion blog icon, Round-Up Champion and Inductee into the Hall of Fame at the National Cowboy and Western Heritage Museum.